philipdarke/ukbbhelpr/README.md

 The main functionality is summarised below.
 See the [manual](ukbbhelpr_0.1.0.pdf) for more details.

+Functions for use with data collected at UK Biobank assessment centre visits start `visit_`.
+Functions for use with primary care EHR data start `ehr_`.

 ### `ehr_extract(ehr_data, read_codes)`

 Extracts observations/test results from linked EHR data (`ehr_data`) from records matching the provided `read_codes`.
 Data is extracted from the `value1` field with the exception of data provider 2 where values are extracted from `value2` if `value1` is empty.
 Units are taken from `value3` for data provider 2 (otherwise units are unavailable). `NA`, zero and duplicate values are dropped.